KarmaLaBelle/KaiBanchoo-Web/readme.md

 - KaiBanchoo is based off of the work of Dillon "Itsyuka" Modine-Thuen and Castar's packet findings.

 - If you like osu!, play on the real server and maybe drop some cash on there too, believe in the peppy, and the peppy will believe in you, unless you're Cookiezi.

+## To peppy

+If you want this to be taken down, just throw me a tweet or email inquiry@itsyuka.pw and I'll take it down.